 - Concussion is a brain injury that needs to be taken seriously to protect the short and long-term health and welfare of all players. - If there are any signs leading to the suspicion of concussion, a player should be removed immediately from the field of play pending a full medical assessment (the impact itself may on occasion be considered an indicator even in the absence of any immediate symptoms).
-A player suspected of sustaining/having sustained a concussion should not return to play on the same day.
+A player suspected of having sustained a concussion should not return to play on the same day.
 Subsequently a satisfactory, supervised return to play protocol must be completed, followed by medical approval, prior to return to play.
-If In Doubt, Sit Them Out. - Where a Team Doctor is present, he must advise the person in charge of the team (i.e. Team Manager) in this regard and the player must not be allowed to continue his participation in the game. - Concussion diagnosis is a clinical judgement Use of the SCAT 5 can aid the doctor in his/her diagnosis.
-If a full SCAT 5 assement has been deemed necessary the player should not return to play on the day. - Concussion is an evolving injury.
-It is important to monitor the player after the injury for 24-48 hours. - Adult male players suspected of having a concussion, must have adequate rest of at least 24 48 hours and then must follow a gradual return to play (GRTP) protocol.
+If In Doubt, Sit Them Out. - Where a Team Doctor is present, he/she must advise the person in charge of the team (i.e. Team Manager) in this regard and the player must not be allowed to continue their participation in the game. - Concussion diagnosis is a clinical judgement Use of the SCAT 5 can aid the doctor in his/her diagnosis.
+If a full SCAT 5 assessment has been deemed necessary, the player should not return to play on the day. - Concussion is an evolving injury.
+It is important to monitor the player after the injury for 24-48 hours. - All players suspected of having a concussion, must have adequate rest (no activity) of at least 48 hours and then must follow a gradual return to play (GRTP) protocol.
 Players must receive written medical clearance (from a doctor) and present to the person in charge of the team before returning to full contact training.
-Adult male players should not return to full contact training/matches for at least 1 week from when the injury has first been diagnosed.
-(The GRTP should take at least 7 days for adult players) - Male players under the age of 18 suspected of having a concussion must rest for a minimum of 48 hours and then must follow a GRTP protocol.
-Players must receive written medical clearance (from a doctor) and present to the person in charge of the team before returning to full contact training.
-Male players under the age of 18 should not return to full contact training/matches for at least 2 weeks from when the injury has first been diagnosed.
-(It is recommended that the GRTP should take at least 14 days for players under the age of 18.) - Over the past decade, there is evidence to suggest that female players can be more susceptible to concussion.
-There is also evidence to suggest that recovery can take longer and female athletes can also be more prone to second impact syndrome, which is potentially fatal in particular during adolescence (Dick, 2009; Collins & Kontos, 2016).
-In the interest of their long-term welfare, camogie and ladies football players are advised to follow the GRTP protocol for female players.
-Players must receive written medical clearance (from a doctor) and present to the person in charge of the team before returning to full contact training.
-Female players of any age should not return to full contact training/matches for at least 2 weeks from when the injury has first been diagnosed.
-(It is recommended that the GRTP should take at least 14 days for female players.) - A graduated return to school/education strategy is also necessary.
-Communication between the doctor, parents and teachers is essential so that a flexible individualised plan alowing incremental progression from daily activities, school activities, return to school part time and return to school full time be implemented.
-No player should return to competitive sporting activity prior to being cleared to return to school. - The vast majority of players can be managed locally by a doctor with the necessary skillsets, for example Team Doctor, GP, or Sports Medicine Doctor. - A minority of players with prolonged symptoms (greater than 4 weeks for under-18s or greater than 10-14 days for adult players, players with recurrent injuries or experiencing educational difficulties) should be referred to an appropriate specialist or multidisciplinary clinic. - All coaches should be made aware by players and/or parents if a player under their care has received a concussion in another sport/event. - In children and adolescents, there is a risk of catastrophic injury from second impact syndrome if players are returned to play before they are recovered from concussion.
+Players should not return to full contact training/matches for at least 15 days from when the injury has first been diagnosed.
+(It is recommended that the GRTP should take at least 14 days.)

+- Over the past decade, there is evidence to suggest that female players can be more susceptible to concussion.
+There is also evidence to suggest that recovery can take longer, and female athletes can also be more prone to second impact syndrome, which is potentially fatal in particular during adolescence (Dick, 2009; Collins & Kontos, 2016).
+In the interest of their long-term welfare, camogie and ladies football players are advised to follow the GRTP protocol. - A graduated return to school/education strategy is also necessary.
+Communication between the doctor, parents and teachers is essential so that a flexible individualised plan allowing incremental progression from daily activities, school activities, return to school part time and return to school full time be implemented.
+No player should return to competitive sporting activity prior to being cleared to return to school. - The vast majority of players can be managed locally by a doctor with the necessary skillsets, for example GP, Sports Medicine Doctor or Team Doctor. - A minority of players with prolonged symptoms (greater than 4 weeks for under-18s or greater than 10-14 days for adult players, players with recurrent injuries or experiencing educational difficulties) should be referred to an appropriate specialist or multidisciplinary clinic. - All coaches should be made aware by players and/or parents if a player under their care has received a concussion in another sport/event. - In children and adolescents, there is a risk of catastrophic injury from second impact syndrome if players are returned to play before they are recovered from concussion.